NordicSemiconductor/ble-sdk-arduino/documentation/libraries/BLE/lib_aci_connect.md

 #lib_aci_connect()

 ###Description
-This library starts the nRF8001 radio advertising in connectable mode.
+This function starts the nRF8001 radio advertising in connectable mode.
 This function sends the ACI Connect command to the nRF8001 by placing the command in the ACI command queue in the BLE library.
 A peer device can connect to the nRF8001 device during advertising in connectable mode.

 ###Syntax